bloominstituteoftechnology/node-db-challenge/Review.md

 3. What is the name given to a table column that references the primary key on another table.

     foreign Key

 4. What do we need in order to have a _many to many_ relationship between two tables.

-    a book can have more than one author and an author can write more than one book.
+    a book can have more than one author and an author can write more than one book. we need an additional table with foreign keys

 5. What SQL statement is used to retrieve data from a table?

      select * from "tablename" - retrieves all rows

 6. What SQL clause is used to filter the results of a query?